NimbleMarkets/ntcharts/examples/quickstart/README.md

 <img src="examples/quickstart/demo.gif" alt="quickstart gif" width='300'/>

-First, define the package and import some libraries used for this tutorial.
-BubbleTea-Charts use the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework, [Lip Gloss](https://github.com/charmbracelet/lipgloss) for styling and [BubbleZone](https://github.com/lrstanley/bubblezone) for mouse support.
+First, define the package and import some libraries used for this tutorial. ntcharts use the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework, [Lip Gloss](https://github.com/charmbracelet/lipgloss) for styling and [BubbleZone](https://github.com/lrstanley/bubblezone) for mouse support.

 ```go
 package main